 This is Arete

 Designed and built by Myron Spaulding, Arete is a Greek word that means best.

 Commissioned by Bob Crowley, Myron Spaulding's lifelong friend, Arete's keel was laid in 1958, with a myriad of circumstances delaying her launching until 2005.
 Arete was designed as a bay and coastal racer/cruiser of her era.
 She is constructed of mahogany with white oak frames, and full length carvel fir planking.
 Her fastenings are silicon bronze and her ballast keel is lead.
 Arete is 28' overall.
 Shown in the photo with her construction molds above, she has been launched, lives at our dock, and now sails the Bay.

 The SV14 is a unique design, created by Alex Simonis and Maarten Voogd, to enable people with disabilities to enjoy sailing.
 Boats for disabled sailors are often prohibitively expensive, but the SV14 is built from CNC-cut marine plywood, and designed for amateur builders.
 Master boat builder and volunteer Peter Saggers built this SV14 here at Spaulding Marine Center, as one of five prototypes being built around the world.
 International collaboration continues to make a high performance sailboat for disabled sailors a reality.
-We solicit regular input from our friends at BAADS (Bay Area Association of Disabled Sailors), but we continue to support and consult on the development of the SV14 around the world.
+We completed our SV14 and donated her to our friends at BAADS (Bay Area Association of Disabled Sailors), but we continue to support and consult on the development of the SV14 around the world.